Planetfall

-Planetfall is a science fiction themed interactive fiction computer game written by Steve Meretzky, and the eighth title published by Infocom in 1983.
-The original release included versions for Apple II, Atari 8-bit family, TRS-80, and IBM PC compatibles (both as a self-booting disk and for MS-DOS).
-The Atari ST and Commodore 64 versions were released in 1985.
+Planetfall is a science fiction themed interactive fiction video game written by Steve Meretzky, and published in 1983 as the eighth game from Infocom.
+The original release was for Apple II, Atari 8-bit computers, TRS-80, and IBM PC compatibles (both as a self-booting disk and for MS-DOS).
+Atari ST and Commodore 64 versions were released in 1985.
 A version for CP/M was also released.
-Although Planetfall was Meretzky's first title, it proved one of his most popular works and a best-seller for Infocom; it was one of five top-selling titles to be re-released in Solid Gold versions including in-game hints.
-Planetfall uses the Z-machine originally developed for the Zork franchise and was added as a bonus to the "Zork Anthology".
+Planetfall was Meretzky's first published game, and it proved one of his most popular works and a best-seller for Infocom.
+It was one of five top-selling games to be re-released in Solid Gold versions with in-game hints.
+Planetfall uses the Z-machine originally developed for Zork and was added as a bonus to the Zork Anthology.

 The word planetfall is a portmanteau of planet and landfall, and occasionally used in science fiction to that effect.
 The book Planetfall written by Arthur Byron Cover, uses the game image on the cover, and is marketed "In the bestselling tradition of The Hitchhiker's Guide to the Galaxy."
 A sequel, Stationfall, was released in 1987.